Public Ledger for Sensitive Data

-At this point the data block is completed computing the hash digest of its content. \item Once that at least one file has been published, $F$ has to periodically update not only the masking shards but also the encapsulated keys.
+\item $U_l$ sends to $F$ the digest $h(m_b)$ of the message through a secure hash function $h$, the ciphertext $c_b$, the control shard $c^*_b$ and the encapsulated key $k_{b, 1, t_j}$. $F$ inserts into the next data block of the \emph{static public chain} $c_b, h(m_b), c^*_b$; and inserts in the \emph{updating ledger} the encapsulated key $k_{b, 1, t_j}$.
+At this point the data block is completed with a \emph{hash-link} to the previous block and an integrity warranty that involves the hash digest of its contents (see~\Cref{block structure}). \item Once that at least one file has been published, $F$ has to periodically update not only the masking shards but also the encapsulated keys.
 The key update is similar to the shard update:

 Where $s_{t_{j+1}} \in \Zp$ is the same time-key used to update the shards.
 Note that $s_{t_j}$ could and should be forgotten once the update has been completed. \item Let $P$ be a service provider that needs access to the file $m_b$, and therefore asks for permission to the owner of the file $U_l$.
 To grant a one-time permission (or better permission until the next update) $U_l$ computes an unlocked key valid for the current time $t_j$. $U_l$ retrieves from the updating ledger the encapsulated key $k_{b, 1, t_j}$ and computes: